-bittern: Waste materials left over after common salt (sodium chloride) was harvested from the salt ponds.
+bittern: Waste materials left over after common salt (sodium chloride) is harvested from salt ponds.
 Shown in laboratory studies to have toxic effects on aquatic life.

-bog: A wetland that has poorly-drained, acidic peat soil dominated by sedges and sphagnum moss.
+bog: A wetland that has poorly drained, acidic peat soil dominated by sedges and sphagnum moss.